adityajn105/brain-tumor-segmentation-unet/README.md

 # Brain tumor segmentation in MRI images using U-Net

-Here, I have implemented a U-Net from paper ["U-Net: Convolutional Networks for Biomedical Image Segmentation"](https://arxiv.org/pdf/1505.04597.pdf) to segment tumor in MRI images of brain.
+Here, I have implemented a U-Net from the paper ["U-Net: Convolutional Networks for Biomedical Image Segmentation"](https://arxiv.org/pdf/1505.04597.pdf) to segment tumor in MRI images of brain.

 There are 3 types of brain tumor: